Irrawaddy dolphin: Threats

 Irrawaddy dolphins are more susceptible to human conflict than most other dolphins that live farther out in the ocean.
 Drowning in gillnets is the main threat to them throughout their range.
 Between 1995 and 2001, 38 deaths were reported, and 74% died as a result of entanglement in gillnets with large mesh sizes.
-The majority of reported dolphin deaths in all subpopulations is due to accidental capture and drowning in gillnets and dragnets, and in the Philippines, bottom-set crabnets.
+The majority of reported dolphin deaths in all subpopulations are due to accidental capture and drowning in gillnets and dragnets, and in the Philippines, bottom-set crab nets.
 In Burma, electrofishing, gold mining, and dam building are also serious and continuing threats.
 Though most fishers are sympathetic to the dolphins' plight, abandoning their traditional livelihood is difficult for them.

 Another identified threat towards the Irrawaddy dolphins was noise pollution from high-speed vessels.
 This caused the dolphins to dive significantly longer than usual.
 The Irrawaddy dolphins always changed directions when they encountered these large vessels.

 In recent years, Laotians and Cambodians developed techniques of using explosives for fishing.
-The government of Laos has made use of such tactics illegal, but few regulations have been made in neighboring Cambodia, where explosives are sold in local markets and the practice of using fishnets has been abandoned.
+The government of Laos has made the use of such tactics illegal, but few regulations have been made in neighboring Cambodia, where explosives are sold in local markets and the practice of using fishnets has been abandoned.
 The practice of using explosives instead has become very popular and led to a steady decline of populations of fish, and especially the dolphins swimming in the area.
 Although Laotians may not use explosives, they do use nylon gillnets, which pose another large threat to the survival of the Irrawaddy.
 Some dolphins accidentally become entangled in the net.
 Poor fishermen refuse to cut and destroy their nets because it would result in too great an economic loss to save one Irrawaddy dolphin.